 But you can’t stop there.
 Just because you’ve won over a potential customer doesn’t mean they’ll be with you forever.
 Unless, of course, you find out exactly how to satisfy their needs.
 We all need to feel listened to, valued and protected.
 And there’s a high chance that customers who feel those emotions – thanks to your service – will share their positive experience.

-If you want to unleash a domino effect and increase your portfolio of satisfied customers long-term, here are 5 easy steps:
+If you want to experience the benefits of customer retention, here are 5 easy steps:

 Anticipate needs and deliver valuable, accurate information: surprise them first thing by emailing them a report on the evolution of their business; call to suggest actions they can take to reduce costs, or send an invitation to Skype or Hangout to present new product features created exclusively for them.